A source fragmentation approach to interacting quantum field theory: Cutoffs and other meromorphic functions

-Even more significantly, if two source functions pass on different sides of a pole of $\tanh(\lambda\source(x))$, then they cannot be continuously deformed to be equal to each other without passing through that pole, where the norm of the Hilbert space vector $\left\|\TO{\rme^{\rmi(\hat\phi^{(0)}_{\source}+\hat\phi^{(1)}_{\tanh(\lambda\source)})}}|0\rangle\right\|$ will be undefined, thereby introducing a discrete structure that is determined by the poles of the meromorphic functions that are used.
+Even more significantly, if two source functions pass on different sides of a pole of $\tanh(\lambda\source(x))$, then they cannot be continuously deformed to be equal to each other without passing through that pole, in which case the norm of the Hilbert space vector $\TO{\rme^{\rmi(\hat\phi^{(0)}_{\source}+\hat\phi^{(1)}_{\tanh(\lambda\source)})}}|0\rangle$ would be undefined, thereby introducing a discrete structure that is determined by the poles of the meromorphic functions that are used.
 Cutoffs are a commonplace in experiment and in classical signal analysis and engineering and cannot be ruled out \emph{a priori} in the quantum field case.